EN 16931 Standard Germany: Format, Example & Specification

 1. Public Sector Suppliers (B2G):

 Suppliers invoicing federal or state authorities must send EN 16931-compliant invoices, mainly in XRechnung format.
-This has been mandatory since November 2020 for invoices over €1,000, submitted through the ZRE or OZG-RE portals.
+This has been mandatory since November 2020 for all invoices, submitted through the ZRE or OZG-RE portals.

 2. Private Businesses (B2B):